IvanFan/skilltree/system-design/write-a-crawler.md

 write a crawler

-what is GFS, big table, mapreduce
+what is GFS, big table, map reduce

+find the top10 frequent keywords /mean number with map reduce